liznbrett97-web/konstantinovs-2026/accommodations.md

 We recommend staying in Novi Sad's beautiful city center, which features a large pedestrian area with cafes, small shops, and the church where our ceremony will be held.
 This area is also walkable to our welcome dinner on Thursday evening.
 We've chosen small boutique hotels and rooms that capture the history and spirit of the area—while they're not fancy, we've visited each one and can vouch for their charm.

-## Boutique Hotels
+## Boutique Hotels in the Heart of Downtown

-*These hotels have full-time reception areas, restaurants, and bars.*
+*Traditional Serbian accomidations in the lovely pedestrianized plaza near the church*

 **Fontana Hotel** (19 rooms)
 A small hotel just steps outside the pedestrian zone on a quiet street in a charming historic building with a restaurant and outdoor terrace.
 Some rooms have balconies.
 Simple, clean rooms.